Undiscovered Tajikistan

 Overview

-Beginning in Dushanbe you will have an opportunity to explore Tajikistan’s modern capital before heading towards the towering peaks of the Pamirs.
-Against a backdrop of spectacular mountain scenery, you will drive through gorges and villages, skirting the Afghan border as you follow the famous Pamir Highway deep into southern Tajikistan.
+After the opportunity to explore Tajikistan’s modern capital, you’ll then head towards the towering peaks of the Pamirs.
+Against a backdrop of spectacular mountain scenery, the drive passes through valleys, gorges and villages, skirting the Afghan border before taking the famous Pamir Highway deep into Tajikistan’s solitary south.

-Take in lively Afghan markets and the deep blue waters of Lake Yashikul, drive into the fertile Wakhan Valley and gaze out across the immense grandeur of the Afghan Hindu Kush.
-The history of Central Asia is etched deep into the soul of this landscape; from its Stone Age petroglyphs and abandoned fortresses, to its captivating mountain villages and the distant camel caravans that still ply their trade across these timeless panoramas.
+Take in lively Afghan markets and the deep blue waters of lake Yashikul, drive into the fertile Wakhan Valley and gaze across to the immense grandeur of the Afghan Hindu Kush.
+The history of Central Asia is etched deep into the soul of this landscape, from its Stone Age petroglyphs and abandoned fortresses to its captivating mountain villages and the distant camel caravans that still ply their trade across these timeless panoramas.

 TRIP HIGHLIGHTS